nghiant3223/handbook/base/database/pitfall.md

 - Whenever you encounter deadlocks, try adding reasonable indices to prevent range scan
 - To prevent single `INSERT`, `UPDATE` for multiple records, try `INSERT ...
 ON CONFLICT DO UPDATE` for batch upsert
 - Use `utf8mb4` encoding for string that requires emojis
+- Use `utf8mb4` encoding and `utf8mb4_bin` collation for string that requires accent-sensitive